chrisjdavies/vscode-copy-snippet/README.md

 numbers and the file path to the clipboard.
 Multi-region selections are delimited with ellipses.

+Created to help with writing vulnerability/bug reports where it's useful to include focused snippets of source code to explain an issue.

 ## Example

 See the following screenshot of the before/after: